texas-justice-initiative/website/README.md

 - Click 'connect'
 - Find the `wp_options` table
 - Click the 'Content' button at the top to display the database content.
-- Find two rows: `siteurl` and `home` and change their option_value to `http://localhost:8080/` (or whatever port you used).
+- Find two rows: `siteurl` and `home` and change their option_value to `http://localhost:8080/` (or whatever port you used)
-- Be sure that the changes saved (hit enter after typing, so it doesn't leave the edited field unsaved).
+- Be sure that the changes saved (hit enter after typing, so it doesn't leave the edited field unsaved)

 8. Restart everything:
 ```